jesusmartinez-garcia/2020-01-21-colchester-workshop/program.md

 canonical images, chief series, Sylow subgroups, Schur multipliers and cohomology, and recognition methods for permutation groups.

-A more detailed program will be announced closer to the workshop.
-If you have any queries or suggestions do not hesitate to contact the organisers.
+A more detailed program will be announced closer to the event.
+If you have any queries or suggestions, then please do not hesitate to contact the organisers.

 1. __Overview of existing Permutation Group Code in GAP__